mrzResearchArena/PyFeat-2.x/README.md

 > **Note:** The `=` is the optional for parameter agument, but if you use the `=`, please make sure there will be no space besides the `=` sign.
 > **Note:** We can use both long arguments and short arguments.
-> **Note:** Personally, I always use a short argument to reduce typing and time. :smile:
+> **Note:** Helpful Tips: Please always use a short argument to reduce typing and time. :smile:

 &nbsp;